yun-long/yun-long.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: University of Zurich
+  - name: Robotics and Perception Group
     url: https://rpg.ifi.uzh.ch/

 # Short bio (displayed in user profile at end of posts)